GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Introduction

-In summary, our contributions are threefold: \begin{itemize} \item We introduce GEMeX-ThinkVG, a Thinking with Visual Grounding dataset for Medical VQA, which provides step-by-step reasoning grounded in specific anatomical regions of medical images, offering better interpretability for understanding the questions and answers. \item We perform supervised fine-tuning on the LVLM using our GEMeX-ThinkVG dataset, and further apply reinforcement learning with a novel verifiable reward mechanism to incentivize reasoning abilities, enabling the generation of more accurate thinking paths and final answers. \item From comprehensive experiments, we demonstrate the effectiveness of the proposed dataset and reward mechanism that empower LVLM to achieve comparable performance with only one-eighth of the training data. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We introduce \dataset{}, a region-aware multimodal chain-of-thought dataset for Med-VQA, which provides step-by-step reasoning explicitly grounded in specific anatomical regions of medical images, offering better interpretability for understanding the questions and answers. \item We perform supervised fine-tuning on the LVLM using our \dataset{} dataset, and further apply reinforcement learning with a novel verifiable reward mechanism to incentivize reasoning abilities, enabling the generation of more accurate thinking paths and final answers. \item From comprehensive experiments, we demonstrate the effectiveness of the proposed dataset and reward mechanism that empower LVLM to achieve comparable performance with only one-eighth of the training data. \end{itemize}